On this page

 The NAPLAN tests are administered in schools across Australia in May every year.
 The Australian Curriculum, Assessment and Reporting Authority (ACARA) coordinates NAPLAN testing.
 The relevant state test administration authority (TAA) administers the tests.
 The Department for Education is the TAA for all schools in South Australia.

 NAPLAN is transitioning from paper-based tests to computer-based assessments.
 The move to online testing started in 2018.
-The aim is for schools to transition to online testing by 2020.

 Online testing will provide better assessment, more precise results and faster turnaround of information, helping schools tailor teaching and learning to student needs.